gsominsk/ai-trading-tool/memory-bank/progress.md

 [2025-08-10 22:10:00] - **Workflow Improvement**: Updated `workflowChecks.md` with a strict policy requiring a full test suite run immediately after any code refactoring or modification.
 This ensures all changes are validated against regressions before proceeding.

+[2025-08-10 22:20:00] - **Logging Refactoring, Phase 1.3**: Completed core logging refactoring by making `service_name` a mandatory parameter.
+Ran the full test suite, which failed as expected with `TypeError`, successfully identifying all components that require updates.